-In the event Neighborhood determines that an overpayment has been made to a Provider by inaccuracy or potential fraud, waste, or abuse in the Provider's submission of claims, the Provider agrees that an amount equal to that overpayment may be withheld, via claim retractions or offset of future payments, by Neighborhood.
+In the event Neighborhood determines that an overpayment has been made to a Provider inaccurately or due to the identification of potential fraud, waste, and/or abuse in the Provider's submission of claims, the Provider agrees that an amount equal to that overpayment may be withheld, via claim retractions or offset of future payments, by Neighborhood.
 In the event funds are not available to retract or offset against, providers will be responsible to submit payment in full to Neighborhood.
 If payment is not received within a reasonable time frame, Neighborhood reserves the right to pursue legal recourse against the provider and/or practice.